fred-wang/TeXZilla/README.md

 -----------

 TeXZilla is a Javascript LaTeX-to-MathML converter compatible with Unicode.
-It has perfmored as the fastest state of the art LaTeX-To-MathML converter according to recent research in this field (see [[1](#references)]).
+It has performed as the fastest state of the art LaTeX-To-MathML converter according to recent research in this field (see [[1](#references)]).
 This is still a work in progress and things may change in the future.
 Please report any bug you find to the
 [issue tracker](https://github.com/fred-wang/TeXZilla/issues?state=open).